noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 [//]: # (The environment takes cofiguration arguments for configuring the behavior such as changing the robots')
 [//]: # (height, maximum perturbation angles and forces, and other settings.)

-The environment implements configurable perturbations that are progressively scaled by the current difficulty given by curriculum learning:
+The environment implements configurable settings that are progressively scaled by the current difficulty given by curriculum learning:
 - Uniformly random height upon reset
 - Uniformly random y-angle upon reset